lovethisgame/drop/docs/guide.md

 No application business or presentation logic handled within the Model layer.
 Controllers and Mediators should be used instead.
 However it is allowed for model Actors to perform CRUD, data normalization, caching, call redirection operations and so on.

-See the [WeatherService.as](../drop-as3-example/src/main/flex/example/model/services/WeatherService.as) as a Service example, and [Weather.as](../drop-as3-example/src/main/flex/example/model/vos/Weather.as) as a Value Object.

 ### The appname/view directory

-The [appname/view](../drop-as3-example/src/main/flex/example/view) directory is where the hierarchy of visual elements and containers defined.
+The **appname/view** directory is where the hierarchy of visual elements and containers defined.
 It may contain 3 following types of classes:
 * **Views** - all visual display objects, controls and custom ui components that shown on a screen.
 Coded in MXML in case of targetting Flex / AIR or AS3 for pure Flash.
 Naming example: `MessagePanel.mxml`.
 * **Skins** - Flex 4 skin classes used for applying layout and skinning parameters to the View components.
 Use `Skin` suffix, for instance `MessagePanelSkin.as`.
 * **Mediators** - Actors that listen to View Events dispatched by Views.
 Mediators control Views by modifying properties and data providers on them; communicate to other system Actors via Singletone or Notification interfaces.
 Use `Mediator` suffix: `MessagePanelMediator.as`.